ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/homelessness_prompts.md

 ---
 ##Questions that may help you identify "in scope" matters

-* What type of refuge or shelter are you living in?
+* what type of refuge or shelter are you living in?
-* Have you been subjected to any violence or threats of violence in your home?
+* have you been subjected to any violence or threats of violence in your home?
-* Is your home in a state of serious disrepair?
+* is your home in a state of serious disrepair?
 If so, is this affecting your health?
-* How many people live in your property (specify ages and gender)
+* how many people live in your property (specify ages and gender)
-* How many rooms are there, not counting the kitchen and bathroom?
+* how many rooms are there, not counting the kitchen and bathroom?
-* Do you have anywhere else to stay?
+* do you have anywhere else to stay?
 If yes, how long can you stay there?
 Do you own that property?
 Is it in the UK?
-* Do you have anywhere you can legally moor your boat?
+* do you have anywhere you can legally moor your boat?
-* Do you have anywhere you can legally pitch your caravan?
+* do you have anywhere you can legally pitch your caravan?
-* Have you received a section 184 letter? (homeless decision letter)
+* have you received a section 184 letter? (homeless decision letter)

 ###For people with health conditions and disabled people

-* Can you access the property without help?
+* can you access the property without help?
-* Is the layout of the property suitable for your needs?
+* is the layout of the property suitable for your needs?

 ## Common scenarios